 Facilities & Services

 Heating is via on demand, thermostatically controlled, electric radiators.
-The kitchen has a range of equipment including an electric oven & hob, kettle, toaster, microwave and a combined fridge / freezer.
+The kitchen has a range of equipment including an electric oven & hob, kettle, toaster, microwave, combined fridge / freezer and dishwasher.
 There is a digital TV with freeview in the living room.
 There is a DVD player.
 WiFi is available at the property.
 There is an iron and ironing board.
-There is an infant cot and high chair available.
 There is a washing machine in the utility room and a drying line available outside.

 Electricity, heating, bed linen and towels are all included but you will need to provide your own beach towels.
 There is space for 2-3 cars in the drive.
 Up to 2 well behaved dogs will be permitted at a small additional cost of £25 per dog / per week, although please remember that you cannot leave dogs unattended in the cottage alone.
 Regrettably no smoking is allowed.
-Please note that a maximum of 5 adults are permitted at the Hut.
-The bunk bedroom is small and not suitable for 2 adults.
+Please note that a maximum of 4 adults are permitted at the Hut.
+The bunk bedroom is small and not suitable for adults.
+Babies are welcome at The Hut, but there is no cot or high chair available.

 General Booking Information